GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.2.md

 Looking back down on her, I realized her eyes began to turn cloudy.
 It felt like her mind was somewhere else—far, far away from this place...

 <div class="text-quoted">“...as I set them into stone.
 Was it faith that shaped my dreams...?
-Or were it dreams that shaped my faith...?”</div>
+Or were those dreams what shaped my faith...?”</div>

-Deep inside of me.
+What she uttered felt abstruse, almost philosophical in meaning.
+As if she was questioning determinism itself, she seemed in doubt about her own choices.
+That's why... deep inside of me.
 Somewhere between 'his' words and Misa-nee's actions.
 Something unsettling began to sprout.

 <div class="text-quoted-inline">“Misa-nee... that..."</div>, I began to voice my thoughts.
 However, I was cut off before I even started.

-<div class="text-quoted">“...the people I met.
+<div class="text-quoted">“...even the people I met.
 Have they been written into my life...?
-Or were they meant for me...?”</div>
+Or were they truly meant for me...?”</div>

 Misa-nee went on to say something almost as cryptic.
 Seeing her like that, I wondered if she was still aware of her surroundings.
 It seemed like she entered some sort of fever dream.